wmalyk/katacoda-scenarios/hello-world/step3.md

 We have completed our model, there is more to explore, but this is enough information for the system to deploy this Portal for our use.

-Press the 'Add to Catalog' button to complete the model and register it in the system.
+Press the `Add to Catalog` button to complete the model and register it in the system.